nikhilshinde57/hrms-spring-boot-microservices-implementation/README.md

         Operations: NONE
     Resource: Employee Leave application
         Operations: Apply/UpdateHisOwnLeaveApplication
+TL CAN:
+    Resource: Organizations
+        Operations: Same as USER can do
+    Resource: Employee
+        Operations: Same as USER can do
+    Resource: Employee Leave allocation
+        Operations:NONE
+    Resource: Organization Leave allocation
+        Operations: NONE
+    Resource: Employee Leave application
+        Operations:  Same as USER can do + GetTeamMembersLeaveApplications ADMIN CAN:
+    Resource: Organizations
+        Operations: Same as TL can do + Create/Update/Delete/GetAll
+    Resource: Employee
+        Operations:  Same as TL can do + Create/Update/Delete/GetAll
+    Resource: Employee Leave allocation
+        Operations: Allocate/Update/Delete/GetAll
+    Resource: Organization Leave allocation
+        Operations: Allocate/Update/Delete/GetAll
+    Resource: Employee Leave application
+        Operations: Same as TL can do + Apply/Update/Get/GetAll

 ```
 Here client means the one who want to access/call our resources/microservice like it can be any webui application, mobile app or even postman from where we are accessing/calling the resource.
 The registered client details you can find it in client_details table of authentication service DB.
 Client details: